-How 340+ European enterprises are deploying, scaling, and governing AI in the era of the EU AI Act.
-The definitive industry benchmark for 2026.
+How European enterprises are deploying, scaling, and governing AI in the era of the EU AI Act — a strategic market analysis for 2026.

 The European enterprise AI market has reached an inflection point.
-While adoption has accelerated sharply — 340% average budget increase since 2023 — the gap between AI pilots and production deployments remains the defining challenge of 2026.
-Only 23% of enterprises with AI pilots have successfully reached production scale.
+Adoption has accelerated sharply, but the gap between AI pilots and production deployments remains the defining challenge of 2026: across public industry research, only a minority of enterprises with AI pilots report reaching production scale.

-Regulatory pressure is now the single most significant driver of AI governance investment.
-78% of European CIOs cite EU AI Act compliance as their top AI governance concern, with the August 2026 high-risk AI deadline creating urgency across financial services, healthcare, and industrial sectors.
+Regulatory pressure is now among the most significant drivers of AI governance investment.
+EU AI Act compliance is a leading AI governance concern for European CIOs, with the August 2026 high-risk AI deadline (Annex III) creating urgency across financial services, healthcare, and industrial sectors.

-Physical AI is emerging as the unexpected growth story.
-Robotics, autonomous systems, and AI-embedded industrial equipment now account for 31% of enterprise AI investment in manufacturing — outpacing pure software AI for the first time.
+Physical AI is emerging as an unexpected growth story.
+Robotics, autonomous systems, and AI-embedded industrial equipment are taking a growing share of enterprise AI investment in manufacturing.
 European manufacturers are using Physical AI as a competitive response to global automation pressure.

 Data sovereignty and DORA compliance are the primary blockers to scaling AI in EU financial institutions.

 Legacy OT/IT integration and shortage of industrial AI talent.
-31% of AI spend concentrated in Physical AI systems.
+Physical AI is a rising share of manufacturing AI spend.

 EU AI Act high-risk classification for medical AI, GDPR for health data, and extended approval timelines create a complex regulatory environment.